-If after reading the guidelines you have questions regarding the Disaster Recovery Grant Program application process, please contact Kasey Ginsberg firstname.lastname@example.org or by calling 252-442-7474 or 888-684-8404.
+If after reading the guidelines you have questions regarding the Disaster Recovery Grant Program application process, please contact Kasey Ginsberg by email at email@example.com or by calling 252-442-7474 or 888-684-8404.

-IMPORTANT: You will receive a response indicating that your application has been received.
+IMPORTANT: After you submit your application, you will receive a response indicating that your application has been received.
 If you do not, please contact Golden LEAF by telephone at 888-684-8404.

-Applications for the Disaster Recovery Grant Program will be accepted on a rolling basis until all funds available for this program have been awarded.
 Applicants will be notified when their proposal is scheduled for consideration at a meeting of the Golden LEAF Board of Directors.
 This notification typically occurs no less than ten days prior to a regularly scheduled meeting.
-Applications will not necessarily be taken up at the next meeting of the Board.
-For example, consideration of projects that are lower priority may be delayed.
+Applications will not necessarily be taken up at the next meeting of the Board or in the order they are received.

-The Board will decide whether or not to fund the proposal, request more information, or take some other action.
+The Golden LEAF Board of Directors will decide whether or not to fund the proposal, request more information, or take some other action.
 Communications regarding the application and the Board’s action will be sent to the Project Director on the application form.

-The Golden LEAF Foundation is committed to using the funds entrusted to it for projects that show the most potential for providing relief or recovery from Hurricane Matthew, the western wildfires, and Tropical Storms Julia and Hermine.
+The Golden LEAF Foundation is committed to using the funds entrusted to it for projects that show the most potential for providing relief or recovery from Hurricanes Matthew, Florence, Michael and Dorian.

-It is the intent of Golden LEAF to avoid duplication of federal assistance or other private insurance benefits, therefore grant funds may not be awarded for costs that have been approved to receive federal funds through FEMA Public Assistance, Hazard Mitigation Grant Program, or Community Development Block Grants Disaster Recovery Program.
+It is the intent of Golden LEAF to avoid duplication of federal assistance or other private insurance benefits; therefore, grant funds may not be awarded for costs that have been approved to receive federal funds through FEMA Public Assistance, Hazard Mitigation Grant Program, or Community Development Block Grants Disaster Recovery Program.
+Grant funds may not be used to displace an SBA loan.
 Grants may be used to address unmet needs remaining following allocations from other sources.

 If you have questions about how your proposed project would be prioritized, please contact Kasey Ginsberg firstname.lastname@example.org or by calling at 888-684-8404.